dizonivan11/Borealis/README.md

 > A .NET Library which contains a method for basic CRUD (Create, Retrieve, Update and Delete) operations.
 It can be used with SQL.

-> An example usage of the library.
+> An example usage of the library:
 ```csharp
 using System;
 using System.Collections.Generic;